La Retirada: Refugees

 The flight of refugees from Spain to France was precipitated by the fall of Barcelona to the Nationalist Army on 26 January 1939.
 The French government had anticipated the flight of some refugees from Spain and closed the border to entrants on 26 and 27 January.
 Large numbers of people waited near the border until France reopened it on 28 January to women, children, and elderly people only.
 On 5 February, France opened the border to unarmed men and Republican military units began to enter France.

 The refugees travelled to the border mostly on foot but also in trucks and carts, often with only the clothes on their backs.
 Along the way refugee columns were attacked by air forces of Fascist Italy and Nazi Germany who were aiding the Nationalists.
 Much of the terrain the refugees traversed was snow-covered and the winter temperatures were below freezing.

 Most estimates place the number of Spanish refugees at nearly 500,000.
 The government of France estimated the number of Spanish refugees crossing the border during the Retirada at only 440,000: 170,000 women, children, and elderly; 40,000 civilian men, 10,000 wounded men; and 220,000 soldiers.
 The French government was unprepared for an exodus of this magnitude.
 Moreover, France's traditional view of itself as the "home of universal rights and the refuge for the persecuted in Europe" had been eroded by the growth of right wing political parties and fear by the French public of ideological conflicts spread by a growing number of foreign refugees in France.
 In 1938, several decrees by the French government denied rights to refugees and authorized the government to set up internment camps for "undesirable" foreigners.
 The Republican refugees arriving at the border with France anticipated a better reception than they received.

-The refugees were associated with several leftist Spanish organizations of which the largest were the Spanish Libertarian Movement (anarchists and libertarians), the Spanish Socialist Workers' Party, and the Communist Party of Spain.
+The refugees were associated with several leftist Spanish organizations of which the largest were the Spanish Libertarian Movement (anarchists and libertarians), the Spanish Socialist Workers' Party, the Communist Party of Spain and the Republican Left of Catalonia.
 Among the refugees were members of the POUM to which George Orwell belonged during his time as a soldier in Spain.

 The Spanish fleeing to France saw themselves as fighters against fascism and had expectations of continuing their struggle against the Franco government.
 The French right-wing press, however, characterized them as "fugitives, deserters, and murderers" and the government called them "human hordes."
 France, facing the imminent threat of Nazi Germany, had no wish to alienate the Franco government of Spain by encouraging the refugees to continue their fight against the Nationalists.